vinodkraman/vinodkraman.github.io/_pages/about.md

 I am a Ph.D. student in the [Statistics Department](https://lsa.umich.edu/stats) at the [University of Michigan](https://umich.edu/) advised by [Prof. Ambuj Tewari](https://ambujtewari.github.io).
 Previously, I studied [Computer Science](https://cse.engin.umich.edu/) and [Chemical Engineering](https://che.engin.umich.edu/) also at UM where I worked with [Prof. Mahdi Cheraghchi](https://mahdi.cheraghchi.info), [Dr. Sindhu Kutty](https://web.eecs.umich.edu/~skutty/), and [Prof. Andrej Lenert](https://lenert.engin.umich.edu).

 My research interests are broadly anything in Theoretical Machine Learning.
 Some specific areas of interest include: Learning Theory, Online Learning, Boosting, Bandits, Differential Privacy, and Robustness.
-Right now, I am excited about the intersection of Learning Theory and Differential Privacy.
+Right now, I am excited about the intersection of Learning Theory and Robustness.
 In addition, I am also interested in Algorithms, specifically topics like Streaming and Combinatorial Optimization.
 In general, I like to work on theoretical problems that have some concrete practical usage.

 I am grateful to be supported by the [National Science Foundation Graduate Research Fellowship Program (NSF GRFP)](https://www.nsfgrfp.org) from Fall 2022.
 Feel free to shoot me an email if you’d like me to review your GRFP application!
 You can find my application materials [here](https://drive.google.com/drive/folders/1o56kOfXVsy64bpcfqegah3f4R85IvN82?usp=sharing).